eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.4.1 Overview

-This section defines five distinct communication flows that can be used when a Wallet Unit presents a PID or attestation to a Relying Party Instance:
+This section defines four distinct communication flows that can be used when a Wallet Unit presents a PID or attestation to a Relying Party Instance:

 - **Proximity Supervised Flow**: In this flow, the User and their Wallet